edardev/gatsby-source-strapi-plugin-navigation/gatsby-source-strapi-plugin-navigation/README.md

 # gatsby-source-strapi-plugin-navigation

-Gatsby source plugin for pulling documents into Gatsby graphQL nodes from strapi using the [strapi-plugin-navigation](https://www.npmjs.com/package/strapi-plugin-navigation)
+Gatsby source plugin for pulling navigation/menu into Gatsby as graphQL nodes from a [strapi](https://github.com/strapi/strapi) instace that uses the [strapi-plugin-navigation](https://www.npmjs.com/package/strapi-plugin-navigation).
- API.

 ## Install